 Making A Difference in Our County

 The Expanded Food and Nutrition Education Program (EFNEP) uses federal, state and local resources to provide research-based nutrition education to low-income families with children, teaching them how to purchase and prepare nutritious meals on a budget.
-Participants learn to eat more fruits, vegetables, whole grains and dairy while decreasing sodium, improving food safety and increasing exercise.
-This results in improved health and well-being, reduced healthcare costs and less absenteeism from work.
-EFNEP reached 417 participants in the Laurens County region: 159 graduated and 61% percent said they now use the Nutrition Facts label more often to make healthier food choices.
-One participant stated, “Because of EFNEP, my doctor has taken me off of all my blood pressure medicines.”
+Participants learn to eat healthier while decreasing sodium, improving food safety and increasing exercise, which results in improved health and well-being, reduced health care costs and less absenteeism from work.
+In 2018, EFNEP reached 324 adults and 18 youths in the Laurens County region.